Protection of Archaeological Resources Ordinance

 The Historic Preservation Commission may issue a Certificate of Economic Hardship following a hearing that grants an exemption from the requirement to implement a mitigation plan for reasons of economic hardship.
 Upon issuance of a Certificate of Economic Hardship, the application may be accepted and the project may proceed.

-Please contact the Preservation Division at 312-7013 or your Project Coordinator for more information on archaeology requirements.
+Please contact the City Archaeologist at 480-312-2831 or your Project Coordinator for more information on archaeology requirements.
 The attached list of questions includes the answers to commonly asked questions about the ordinance.
 For complete information regarding the Preservation of Archaeological Resources Ordinance, please refer to Ordinance 3243 or the Scottsdale Revised Code.